 - 10.1 The principal matters related to the Society's Accreditation programme are contained in the Society's By-Laws (11 and 31).
-Within the framework of these By-Laws there are specific practices that the Society operates. - The Society recognises the significant value in providing support to those on 10.1.1 career breaks from their professional work in meteorology, (for example, for parental leave, a sabbatical or other reasons).
-If this is for more than six months, Chartered and Registered Meteorologists may apply to be placed upon the Society's Dormancy Register in order to allow them to remain connected with their professional background.
-With this in mind, the fees for Chartered Meteorologist (CMet) and Registered Meteorologist (RMet) will be reduced to 50% for all those on career break from meteorology of 5 years or less.
-During this period, a reduced number of CPD records are collated highlighting that they are keeping up to date in the field and an expectation that within five years a CPD report of sufficient standard is submitted to the Society so that they are reinstated onto the RMet or CMet register.
-Due consideration will be given to the limited opportunities that people on career breaks have to maintain the same level of CPD as those in full-time occupation.
-Those on a break longer than 5 years will be required to attend a professional interview (CMet) or Work Place Assessment (RMet) to confirm that they have sufficiently maintained their professional competence before full accreditation will continue. - 10.1.2 From time-to-time meteorologists from organisations outside of the UK apply for accreditation.
+Within the framework of these By-Laws there are specific practices that the Society operates. - 10.1.1 The Society recognises the significant value in providing support to those on career breaks from their professional work in meteorology, (for example, for parental leave, a sabbatical or other reasons).
+If this is for more than eighteen months, Chartered and Registered Meteorologists may apply to be placed upon the Society's Dormancy Register in order to allow them to remain connected with their professional background but with a reduced requirement to maintain CPD.
+During a period of dormancy: - The fees for Chartered Meteorologist (CMet) and Registered Meteorologist (RMet) are reduced to 50%. - Accredited meteorologists are permitted to use post-nominals for a period of 2 years from the end of the period covered by the last acceptable CPD Report submitted regardless of when dormancy is applied for (unless ruled otherwise).
+During this period, they will also appear in the Society's Register of Registered or Chartered Meteorologists (as appropriate). - The accredited meteorologist should maintain currency in the field so far as possible and log any CPD activity in ACCSYS.
+However, CPD Reports will not be requested whilst someone is on the Dormancy Register. - There remains an expectation that within five years a CPD report of sufficient standard will be submitted to the Society so that they are reinstated onto the RMet or CMet Register. - The Society will contact people annually to review their dormancy status.
+Those on a break more than 5 years will be required to attend a professional interview (CMet) or Work Place Assessment (RMet) to confirm that they have sufficiently maintained their professional competence before full accreditation will continue.

+- 10.1.2 From time-to-time meteorologists from organisations outside of the UK apply for accreditation.
 There is a process in place to recognise professional qualifications and competencies through the Regulated Professions Register, which provides information about regulated professions in the UK.
 Professional accreditation schemes in meteorology aligned with international standards, such as the WMO BIP-M and BIP-MT.
 They are not regulated in law and sit outside the scope of the Professional Qualifications Act 2022.
 As such, the Society can maintain its accreditations schemes for professionals outside of the UK.
-The Society will look to accredit these individuals through its own processes and is not liable for any issues or losses as a result of those accredited.

-- 10.1.3 In addition to awarding the titles 'Chartered Meteorologist' and 'Registered Meteorologist', the Society may also from time-to-time award other professional qualifications under license from a third party organisation. - 10.1.4 As well as accrediting people the Society also recognises courses.
+The Society will look to accredit these individuals through its own processes and is not liable for any issues or losses as a result of those accredited. - 10.1.3 In addition to awarding the titles 'Chartered Meteorologist' and 'Registered Meteorologist', the Society may also from time-to-time award other professional qualifications under license from a third party organisation. - 10.1.4 As well as accrediting people the Society also recognises courses.
 This process recognises courses that fulfil the requirements for core content as laid down under the Society's Chartered Accreditation Scheme.
 A self-evaluation form is used in order for the Institutes to prepare the documents for the Society.
 New courses are required to complete a full review.
 At the time of any review the review renewal date (when accreditation expires) is made clear to the relevant Institute, and an offer is made to provide a member of the Accreditation Board to take part in any internal course review.
 If a course has not changed by more than 20% since its last review, then the Institute can inform the Society and request another period of recognition without the need to complete a full review.